-The best peanut brittle recipe — a buttery sweet confection candy, crispy and crunchy and perfect for homemade holiday gifts or Christmas desserts!
+The best recipe for peanut brittle — a buttery sweet confection candy, crispy and crunchy and perfect for homemade holiday gifts for the holiday season or great recipe for the Christmas desserts table!
 You can make an easy peanut brittle recipe in microwave, but we decided to cook this candy the old fashioned way like grandma used to make!
+This classic peanut brittle is definitely a family favorite candy recipe for any time of year.

-The Best Peanut Brittle Recipe For Holidays and Homemade Gifts
+The Best Recipe for Peanut Brittle – Candy Recipe For Holidays and Homemade Food Gifts

 How do you make peanut brittle from scratch?